-As at December 31, 2017, we held \$27.3 billion of loans, compared to \$25.4 billion as at December 31, 2016.
+As at December 31, 2018, we held \$30.4 billion of loans, compared to \$27.3 billion as at December 31, 2017.
 Private placement loans provide diversification by type of loan, industry segment and borrower credit quality.
 The private placement loan portfolio consists of senior secured and unsecured loans to large- and mid-market sized corporate borrowers, securitized lease/loan obligations secured by a variety of assets, and project finance loans in sectors such as power and infrastructure.
+The growth in the portfolio is consistent with our strategy to increase our investments in private placement loans, as well as the currency impact of the movement of the Canadian dollar relative to exchange rates at the end of 2017.

 The credit risk ratings in the following chart were established in accordance with the internal rating process described in this MD&A under the heading J - Risk Management - 8 - Risk Categories - Credit Risk Management Governance and Control.
-As at December 31, 2017, 97% of our total loan portfolio is investment grade, consistent with December 31, 2016.
+As at December 31, 2018, 96% of our total loan portfolio is investment grade, compared to 97% as at December 31, 2017.